Bare offers a simple and affordable cremation without compromising on the level of service. Click here to see the price for your area.

 We hope this article has provided a better understanding of what happens at a cremation.
 You can read more about the cremation process in our article, a complete Guide to Cremations.

-Bare Cremation offers simple and affordable cremations, including prepaid for those wishing to plan ahead.
+Bare offers simple and affordable cremations, including prepaid for those wishing to plan ahead.
 To find out more, call our Prepaid Team on 1800 202 901.
 Our hotline 1800 071 176 is also available 24/7 if you need immediate assistance.